crossplane/docs/content/master/concepts/compositions.md

 #### Patch with EnvironmentConfigs

-Crossplane uses EnvironmentConfigs as an in-memory data store.
+Crossplane uses EnvironmentConfigs to create in-memory data stores.
 Compositions can read and write from this data store as part of the patch process.

 {{<hint "important" >}}
 EnvironmentConfigs are an alpha feature.
 Alpha features aren't enabled by